jonasjacek/presentations/README.md

 Slide contents are licensed under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (<a rel="license" href="https://creativecommons.org/licenses/by-nc-nd/4.0/">CC BY-NC-ND 4.0</a>).
 Permissions beyond the scope of this license may be available upon request at <a xmlns:cc="http://creativecommons.org/ns#" href="http://jonas.me/#contact" rel="cc:morePermissions">http://jonas.me/</a>.

 ## Overview
+Table of slides and presentations contained within this repository.

 Date | Event | Location | Language
 ------------ | ------------- | ------------- | -------------